-This course is the program capstone course designed to give students the opportunity to expand their ability in designing methods to gather evidence for occupational therapy methods.
-It is presented through in-class lecture and discussion, practical exercises and computer laboratory sessions.
+This is the program capstone course designed to give students the opportunity to gather evidence for occupational therapy methods.
+Content is presented through in-class lecture, discussion and practical exercises.
 The course focuses on the development of projects related to evidence-based practice.
+Prerequisite: OT 621.
 Three credits.

-OT 631 Specialization: Occupational Therapy with Children
+63 I OT Specialization: Occupational Therapy with Children